oracle/truffleruby/doc/user/truffleruby-additions.md

 `Truffle.native?` reports if TruffleRuby has been ahead-of-time compiled.
 In practice this implies that the SubstrateVM is being used.

-## Polyglot interoperability
+## Polyglot programming

-The `Truffle::Interop` modules provides access to the interopability functionality of GraalVM.
-It is [described in a separate document](interop.md).
+The `Polyglot` modules provides access to the polyglot programming functionality of GraalVM.
+It is [described in a separate document](polyglot.md).

 ## Unsupported additional functionality